caidanw/caidanw.github.io/_posts/2017-11-23-organizing-naming-rules-conventions.md

 a = O1
 ```

 **Searchable name**
-Avoid using names that contain single letters and single digits, as this
-is harder to search for across a project.
-If single letters must be
-used, say for temporary variables, then only use them as local variables
-in short methods.
+Avoid using names that contain single letters and single digits, as this is harder to search for across a project.
+If single letters must be used, say for temporary variables, then only use them as local variables in short methods.

 **No encodings**
-An example of bad encoding, which is illogical, confusing, and is not helpful
-for anyone other than the programmer that wrote it.
+An example of bad encoding, which is illogical, confusing, and is not helpful for anyone other than the programmer that wrote it.

 ```python
 var Z7_DaysLeft = 23
 ```

 **Prefix member variables**
-There is no need to prefix variables that belong to a class because your
-classes (and functions) should be small enough that you wouldn't need to
-organize them.
-They are also easily ignored after a period of time
-working with them while making the code look really messy.
+There is no need to prefix variables that belong to a class because your classes (and functions) should be small enough that you wouldn't need to organize them.
+They are also easily ignored after a period of time working with them while making the code look really messy.
-\---
-Example of a prefixed member variable

 ```python
 class Barrel:
     m_weightInLbs = 23